1

 followers of Jain Dharma pray to those who have led the path to

-destroyed the mountains of karma, and who
+salvation, who have destroyed the mountains of karma, and who

 know the reality of universe.
 The followers pray to them to acquire